 A constitutional perspective of the events leading up to the dismissal of the Whitlam Labor Government.
 Major points covered include the relevant sections of the Australian Constitution, and discussion of Constitutional convention as it applies to this moment in our nation's history.

 Loan box programShow more

-A number of loan boxes, developed by the Constitutional Centre of Western Australia, the Electoral Education Centre and the Francis Burt Law Education Centre, are available for schools in the remote and regional areas of the State.
+A number of loan boxes, developed by the Constitutional Centre of Western Australia and the Electoral Education Centre are available for schools in the remote and regional areas of the State.

 Each kit contains a complete program with an interactive activity and teacher's notes and are available for one month free of charge.